nastyatonkova/yamdb_final/README.md

 You need to go to http://localhost/admin/, log in and make entries into the database through the admin panel.

-You can create a backup copy of the database with the command
+You can create a backup copy of the database with the command.
 ```
 docker-compose exec web python manage.py dumpdata > fixtures.json
 ```